-2020 Toyota Prius in Warwick
+2020 Toyota Prius for Sale in Warwick, RI

 More than any other vehicle of the last 25 years, the Prius has made itself a household name.
 Not only is it the best-selling hybrid model of all time, it’s also the car that nearly everyone thinks of when they hear the word “hybrid.”
 The biggest news, though, is that all-wheel drive is available for the very first time on a Prius.
 That should make this already-popular hybrid an even bigger seller in the Northeast.

 Although its appearance has evolved over the years, the new Prius retains its distinctive body shape and overall look.
 But people don’t buy it for its appearance; they buy it for its excellent fuel efficiency and the good feeling they get from driving a vehicle that limits their carbon footprint.
 Most trims of the 2020 Prius are expected to get an EPA-rated 54 mpg around town and 50 mpg on the highway, but the base L Eco trim is slated to get 58 city/53 highway.
 AWD models are rated for 52 city/48 highway.

 The powerplant in the ’20 Prius is a 1.8-liter four-cylinder engine working with an electric motor to produce 121 horsepower at 90 kW.
 There are four trims, the L Eco, LE, XLE, and Limited.
 Front-wheel drive comes standard and is the only drivetrain available on the base and Limited.
 The LE and XLE are the only trims eligible for the available AWD system, which is designed to operate best in cold weather.